How long would you miss me when I pass away?

 One day you’re gone away forever.
 Your footprints will be erased from the path of the earth.

 Some of my Facebook friends have passed away in recent time.
-Friends expressed wrote condolence notes on their walls.
-It seemed to me like a routine as people wish happy birthdays.
+Friends wrote condolence notes on their walls.
+It seems to me a routine as people wish happy birthdays.

 People show their condolences for sometimes when someone passes away.
 But those sympathies are short living.
 People forget dead people very fast.